Sylforen/mario-cv/README.md

   <img src="./best_run.gif" width="600"/>
 </p>

 This project demonstrates a lightweight reinforcement learning agent for Super Mario Bros.
-It uses simple sprite detection and proximity-based features (distance to enemies, obstacles, and gaps) for decision-making.
-The agent also tracks areas of repeated failure and increases exploration near those points.
-The best-performing episode is saved as `best_run.gif`.
+It uses simple sprite detection and tracks objects in the scene with basic vector maths to aid with decision making.
+The agent also tracks areas of repeated failure and increases exploration near those coordinates.
+The best-performing episode of the run is saved here as 'best_gif.gif'.

 ---